karanBRAVO/ky_browser/README.md

 - `History` - Keeps track of visited URLs and allows navigation through history.
 - `Bookmarks` - Allows users to bookmark URLs for quick access.
 - `Shortcuts` - Provides keyboard shortcuts for common actions like back, forward, reload.
+- `JavaScript Support` - Uses the `dukpy` library to execute JavaScript code in the browser.
+- `Console` - Provides a console for executing JavaScript code and debugging.

 ## Getting Started